bhartisinghal12/Pizza_store_Analysis/README.md

-Absolutely!
-Here's an **extended and well-structured GitHub README description** for your `Pizza Store Analysis` project — great for showcasing on your profile or portfolio:

----

 ## 🍕 Pizza Store Sales Analysis — SQL Case Study

 This project is a **SQL-based data analysis** of a fictional pizza store.
 It explores various business questions related to sales, revenue, and customer ordering patterns.
 The dataset mimics a real-world food delivery business, containing tables like `orders`, `order_details`, `pizzas`, and `pizza_types`.